A conservative Eulerian finite element method for transport and diffusion in moving domains: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1929284 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Numerical PDEs: Analysis, Algorithms, and Data Challenges program.
-The author M.O. was partially supported by the National Science Foundation grant DMS-2309197.
+The author M.O. was partially supported by the National Science Foundation grants DMS-2309197 and DMS-2408978.